 A clean transportation future

-Bold action is needed to clean up transportation pollution.
-SELC will continue advocating for strong fuel economy and tailpipe emissions standards at the federal level, as well as state adoption of more protective tailpipe standards.
 These standards, however, are only part of the equation.
 Just as important is our continued work at the federal, state, and local levels to promote deployment of clean transportation technologies and expand alternatives to driving.
-This comprehensive approach is essential to bringing the benefits of clean transportation to communities throughout the South.
+Bold action is needed to clean up transportation pollution.
+A comprehensive approach is essential to bringing the benefits of clean transportation to communities throughout the South.